Atos-FiwareOps/sla-dashboard/README.md

 Once the service provider has selected a service, he can add business values to the template by clicking in the "Add properties" button below.
-This allows to define which methics will be monitored, as well as define the different guarantee levels for each one.
+This allows to define which metrics will be monitored, as well as define the different guarantee levels for each one.
 This information is retrieved from the Federation Monitoring component which, given a service, provides the list of available metrics.